Mauritian Militant Movement: 2010s: Electoral decline

-Back in the Government: Third 60-0 victory
+2020s: Broad alliance gains third 60-0 sweep

+Following the 2019 result, the next strategy for the MMM was to form a strong opposition which would compete for the next general elections.
+While the idea of an alliance PTR- MMM- PMSD was floating around, it was far from achieved.

+After witnessing the poor performances of then leader of opposition; Arvind Boolell, the MMM and PMSD formed an informal alliance, together with the Reform Party and later was joined by Rassemblement Mauricien.
+The entente L'espoir was formed and Xavier Luc-Duval; leader of the PMSD was made leader of opposition.

+The entente gained in momentum and credibility.
+The PTR joined to lead this entente to the next municipal election after months of discussions and negotiations.
+Later, the PMSD, the RM and the Reform Party left the entente and an alliance was finalised between the Ptr and the MMM.
+This alliance was called Alliance du Changement with the PTR and MMM as the main partners and the ND and ReA as the minor partners.

 The formation of the Alliance du Changement was announced on 9 October 2024 in preparation for the November 2024 Mauritian general election by Richard Duval, Navin Ramgoolam and Paul Bérenger of the New Democrats (ND), Labour Party (PTr) and Mauritian Militant Movement (MMM) respectively, ahead of the official registration of the coalition which occurred on 11 October 2024.
 A fourth party, Rezistans ek Alternativ (REA) by Ashok Subron, later joined this coalition.

 Alliance du Changement won a landslide victory in the November 2024 Mauritian general election.
-The MMM won all the 19 seats it was attributed and witnessed the third 60-0 victory, following the Mauritian General Election of 1982 and 1995.
-It is also the 5th victory in which the MMM won, whereby the winning party has the ability to modify the constitution of Mauritius.
+The MMM won all the 19 seats it was attributed and witnessed a third 60–0 victory, following the Mauritian General Election of 1982 and 1995.
+It was also the fifth time where the MMM was part of a majority Government.

-Following the victory, the MMM obtained 8 ministries and 3 junior ministries:.
-As of 27 November 2024, thirdelected member of Constituency No.20 (Beau-Bassin/Petite-Riviere), was expelled from the MMM because of poor work ethics, following his disppointment of his non-nomination of as the Minister of Sports.
+The MMM obtained 8 ministries and 3 junior ministries:.
+As of 27 November 2024, third elected member of Constituency No.20 (Beau-Bassin/Petite-Riviere), was expelled from the MMM because of poor work ethics, following his disppointment of his non-nomination of as the Minister of Sports.
 Thus, leaving the MMM with 18 elected members.